Table of Contents

 The output is a SAM file, which contains alignment information for each input read.
-The SAM can be compressed to a binary format (BAM) with SAMtools.
+The SAM should be compressed to a binary format (BAM) and sorted by queryname with SAMtools.
 This is best accomplished by piping the output from Bowtie2 directly to

-For input files of 20 million paired reads, this command takes around five hours.
+For input files of 20 million paired reads, this command takes around five hours on Cannon.
 This can be decreased by increasing the number of cores in the Bowtie2 command.
-For example, we could specify eight cores for Bowtie2 with
+For example, one could specify eight cores for Bowtie2 with